MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

    ![Install button](media/more-application-actions-install.PNG "Install button")

-4. In the right panel, select the environment you want to upgrade the solution for, select the **I agree to the terms of service** check box, and then select **Install**.
+4. In the dialog box that appears, select the environment that you want to upgrade the solution for, select the **I agree to the terms of service** check box, and then select **Install**.

    ![Install button](media/solution-install-button.PNG "Install button")